Richard-Rogalski/empyrion-image-to-lcd-converter/README.md

 # empyrion-image-to-lcd-converter
 Converts an image to text that LCD's can display in empyrion galactic survival.
-Huge amount of thanks to ClevorTrevor for his huge amount of contributions to this program
+Outdated code written in java in case anyone has problems with kotlin